JaD33Z/Book-Mark-Widget/README.md

 ## Create Directories:

 You can store your bookmark files seperately in their own directories inside the app.
 So if you want to start a new bookmark file you can still keep the old ones.
 Click the "Create_Dir" button and you will be prompted in the terminal for input.
 Give a name to the new directory and file.
 (You don't have to add a meta tag, it automatically gets saved as a json file.)
-If you would like to save to an exisiting directory or file (or same directory - new file, either or,) just type the name of that directory and file, and it will write the updated info to that file and store in the specified directory.
+If you would like to save to an existing directory or file (or same directory - new file, either or,) just type the name of that directory and file, and it will write the updated info to that file and store in the specified directory.

 </br>